B4NDT0/ATmegaSerialProgrammer/README.md

 - **Enhance OTA Capabilities**: Contribute to the development of OTA programming features using various cellular or WiFi modules.
 - **Code Improvements and Bug Fixes**: If you have improvements or bug fixes, please fork the repository and use a pull request to add your features or fixes.

-To create a comprehensive API Reference section for the README.md document, I'll detail each public function of the `ATmegaSerialProgrammer` library based on the functionalities you've provided.
+To create a comprehensive API Reference section for the README.md document, I'll detail each public function of the `ATMegaSerialProgrammer` library based on the functionalities you've provided.
 This will include descriptions for initializing the library, operations on fuse and lock bits, and managing the programming process.
 Here's the updated API Reference section:

 ---

 ## API Reference

-Below are the detailed descriptions of the public functions provided by the ATmegaSerialProgrammer library:
+Below are the detailed descriptions of the public functions provided by the ATMegaSerialProgrammer library:

 - **`begin(uint8_t pinReset, uint8_t pinProgEn)`**:
     - Initializes the programmer with specified pins for the reset and program enable functions.
 Setting these pins sets up the SPI and prepares the ArduinoISP protocol handling.
 This function must be called before any programming activities.